jlevy/kmd/README.md

   simple workspace, which is just a directory that has additional caches, logs, and metadata.
   This not only helps you, but means an AI assistant can have full context.

-- **Everything starts out interactive and incremental:** Try each step to test things work, then combine them in novel, exploratory ways, all interactively from the shell prompt, so it's easy to pick up where you leave off whenever a step goes wrong.
+- **Work interactively and incrementally:** Try each step to test things work, then combine them in novel, exploratory ways, all interactively from the shell prompt.
+  It's easy to pick up where you left off whenever a step goes wrong.
-  This means **idempotent operations** and **caching slow operations** (like downloading media files or transcribing a video).
+  To help with this, Kmd defaults to having **idempotent operations** and **caching slow operations** (like downloading media files or transcribing a video).

-- **Scripting is possible:** Although you want to try tasks interactively, you also want automation to be possible.
+- **Automate and script when ready:** Although you want to try tasks interactively, you also want there to be a path from initial interactive work to partialy or fully automated scripts.
-  If everything is a command, it's not hard to build scripts that then repeatably do very complex things.
+  When every atomic task is a command, it's much easier to assemble more complex scripts that repeatably do very complex things.

 - **Intelligent and extensible:** Most importantly, Kmd understands itself.
   It reads its own code and docs to give you assistance, including at writing new Kmd